 You may already see why we paired them the way we did from the names alone.
 In each couple, we have the "basic" function and a map with the same name but with an additional prefix "co-".
 The resemblance to the word "cofunction" is far from coincidental.
 In each of the pairs, we say that one is the cofunction of the other.

 "But what does it mean to be a cofunction?"
 Well, we're glad you asked!
-We'll see the cofunction identities in detail in the next section.
+We'll see the cofunction identities in detail in.
 First, however, let's try to motivate them by looking at the functions' graphs in pairs and spotting the similarities.

 We begin with sin and cos.